Tinkerforge/doc/en/source/Low_Level_Protocols/TCPIP.rst

  :request digest: uint8[20]
  :noresponse: no response

- This is step 2 of the authentication handshake.
-Sends the client nonce and the HMAC-SHA1 digest to the manager of the TCP/IP connection.
+ This is the second function used in the authentication handshake.
+It sends the client nonce and the HMAC-SHA1 digest to the manager of the TCP/IP connection.
 If the handshake succeeds the connection switches from non-authenticated to authenticated state and communication can continue as normal.
 If the handshake fails then the connection gets closed.

 Broadcast Functions